'Real Housewives of New Jersey' couple get prison in fraud case

 Teresa Giudice must turn herself in to authorities to begin serving her sentence on Jan.
 5, 2015, the judge said, to allow the family to spend the Christmas holidays together.

-The Giudices have appeared in five seasons of the Bravo channel show, where they reveled in their luxury lifestyle and spent lavishly on their children and themselves.
+The Giudices have appeared in five seasons of the Bravo channel show, where they revelled in their luxury lifestyle and spent lavishly on their children and themselves.

 In the first episode, Teresa Giudice paid $120,000 in cash to furnish a room in their house styled after a French chateau.